Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Strongly monotone model problem

 The corresponding least-squares formulation seeks minimizers \((\widehat{p}^k_\star, \widehat{u}^k_\star) \in H(\div, \Omega) \times H^1_0(\Omega)\) of

 They are characterized by the Euler--Lagrange equations, for all \(q \in H(\div, \Omega)\) and \(v \in H^1_0(\Omega)\),

-Standard conforming finite element spaces allow for the discrete solution of the Zarantonello iteration~\eqref{eq:Zarantonello:primal_strong}.
-While this is a perfectly justified discretization of the linearized problem, it might be less appealing to explicitly approximate the physically meaningless variable \(\widehat{p}^k_\star\).
+The standard conforming finite element spaces from Subsection~\ref{sec:fespaces} allow for the discrete solution of the Zarantonello iteration~\eqref{eq:Zarantonello:primal_strong}.
+While this is a perfectly justified discretization of the linearized problem to realize step~\ref{step:lsfem} in Subsection~\ref{sec:intro:approach}, it might be less appealing to explicitly approximate the physically meaningless variable \(\widehat{p}^k_\star\).